Citizen's arrest: Other powers

 Until 2006, there was an "any person" power of arrest under part of the Theft Act 1968 in England and Wales that related to poaching, which was used by private water bailiffs (as opposed to Environment Agency bailiffs).
 This ceased to have effect as a result of a general repeal of such arrest powers by the Serious Organised Crime and Police Act 2005.
 An officer or agent of certain companies may seize and detain any person who has committed an offence against the provisions of the Companies Clauses Consolidation Act 1845 whose name and residence shall be but unknown to such officer or agent, and take them before a justice of the peace, who "shall proceed with all convenient dispatch to the hearing and determining of the complaint against such offender".
+In Northern Ireland in 2007, this power was restricted to only the company's officers.

 Under the Standing Orders of the House of Commons of the United Kingdom, the Serjeant at Arms has the power to take into custody any member of the public who is in a Members-only area of the House, or who misconducts themselves, or who fails to leave when the House sits in private.

-Court security officers in England and Wales have the additional power to restrain and remove persons from court buildings under s53 Courts Act 2003 as well as powers of search and seizure of certain articles.
+Court security officers in England and Wales have the additional power to restrain and remove persons from court buildings under section 53 of the Courts Act 2003, as well as powers of search and seizure of certain articles.